discountry/discountry.github.io/_posts/2022/2022-08-13-useState-and-its-friends.markdown

 When you are coding with react, `useRef` is the kind of function that is called "Escape Hatches".

-So, if we do not replace the state with `setState` method, the information inside would always be there during renders.
+So, if we do not replace the state with the `setState` method, the information inside would always be there during renders.